davidpaps/pocket_positivity_frontend/README.md

 ## How to Run

 First, visit the [backend repo](https://github.com/davidpaps/pocket_positivity_backend) and follow the instructions in the README to install the necessary dependencies and configure the database and tables necessary to run the app.
 Whilst the local host is then running, keeping the backend server live, open up another command line interface and text editor.
-Clone this repo and in this codes command line, type:
+Clone this repo and in this codes command line type:

 ```
 yarn install